 Discussion boards will have topics relevant to that module's readings, lectures or additional resources.
 Each topic will be one continuous thread.
 Students will need to provide a substantive response to the questions posed.
 Your post should reference concepts brought up in lectures, readings, visual materials, and other required course content.
+Discussion boards are a collaborative effort; therefore, the initial post needs to be completed on or before Friday 11:59 PM.
+This allows your team or discussion group time to reply to your post before the due date.
 External links for specific information (e.g., substantive responses, academic tone) and rubrics will be loaded in Canvas for each assignment.